quynhXEM/chat.web/developer_guide.md

 ](https://docs.google.com/document/d/12jYzvkidrp1h7liEuLIe6BMdU0NUjndUYI971O06ooM)
 to the tame & not-so-tame dragons (gotchas) which exist in the codebase.

-Please note that SOC Connect is intended to run correctly without access to the public internet.
-So please don't depend on resources (JS libs, CSS, images, fonts) hosted by external CDNs or servers but instead please package all dependencies into SOC Connect itself.
+Please note that SOC is intended to run correctly without access to the public internet.
+So please don't depend on resources (JS libs, CSS, images, fonts) hosted by external CDNs or servers but instead please package all dependencies into SOC itself.

 ## Setting up a dev environment

-Much of the functionality in SOC Connect is actually in the `matrix-js-sdk` module.
+Much of the functionality in SOC is actually in the `matrix-js-sdk` module.
 It is possible to set these up in a way that makes it easy to track the `develop` branches in git and to make local changes without having to manually rebuild each time.